Skip to main content

 The cost of list() and count() on a lazy collection

-A lazy list() or count() reads the entire collection prefix in one unbounded scan.
+On a lazy collection, list() or count() reads the entire collection prefix in one unbounded scan.
 There's no pagination today.
 That's fine for an occasional full scan, but on a large collection it defeats the point of going lazy.
 Prefer get(key) by key on lazy collections, and fall back to list()/count() only when you genuinely need the whole set.

 Lazy requires eviction: "none"